subquery/documentation/docs/subquery_network/kepler/indexers/install-indexer-linux.md

 ## Next Steps

-**You have successfully installed and started the Indexer Service on Linux.
-Now, move forward to [connect with MetaMask](../metamask/connect-metamask.md).**
+**You have successfully installed and started the Indexer Service on Linux.**

+We highly recommend setting up SSL on your new server.
+[Follow the guide here](./ssl-configuration.md).

+You can also move forward to [connect with MetaMask](../metamask/connect-metamask.md).

 ::: tip Tip
 Having trouble running a command or setting up the service?
 Got stuck in the process?
 Find your solutions [here](../indexers/troubleshooting-indexers.md).